seanpmaxwell/Typescript-Best-Practices/README.md

 <a id="file-types"></a>
 ## 📄 File Types and Categories

-Important, even though the terms file, script, and module are used interchangeably, there is technically a difference between them.
+Important: even though the terms file, script, and module are used interchangeably, there is technically a difference between them.

 File _types_:
   - **module**: Any file which has imports/exports.
 TypeScript will locally scope all declarations inside a module so they will not be accessible to other files unless exported.
   - **script**: A file which does not contain any imports/exports.
 TypeScript will globally scope all its contents so other files can see them without importing them.

 File _categories_:
-  - **declaration:** exports a single declared item (e.g., a large function, enum, or configuration object).
+  - **declaration:** exports a single declared item (e.g. a large function, enum, or configuration object).
   - **module-object:** `export default` is a namespace-object which organizes the values/logic for a particular file.
   - **inventory:** exports multiple independent declarations, such as shared types or small utility functions.
   - **linear:** executes a series of commands, often for **startup-time** logic.